ManuPerezSan/Get-DHCPScopes/README.md

 # Get-DHCPScopes

 ## SYNOPSIS
-    Connect to local or remote windows DHCP service to obtain data about DHCP scopes.
+    This script connect to local or remote windows DHCP service to obtain data about DHCP scopes.
+Output data could import on InfluxDB to make your own dashboard.

 ## PARAMETER dhcpservers
     List of one or more element to connect for.